November 4, 2025

 The best part is that it feels like a community.
 If you need support, you'd get it.
 I found actual campaign strategists and account managers who hopped on calls, offered creative input, and helped me troubleshoot in real time.

-One of the users stated that they were juggling five influencer activations in different regions, and the Captiv8 team helped them track, pay, and optimize in one dashboard.
-They even appreciated the onboarding process, which was deep and hands-on and made the transition so easy.
+One of the G2 users stated that they were juggling five influencer activations in different regions, and the Captiv8 team helped them track, pay, and optimize all of these activations in one dashboard.
+They even appreciated the onboarding process, which was thorough and hands-on, making the transition incredibly easy.

 Another feature I loved was campaign reporting.
 Their automated reporting dashboard tracks everything from impressions and engagement to cost-per-click (CPC) and conversions.